k-basinski/ned_psych/05_personality.md

 - Personality is defined as the characteristic set of behaviors, cognitions, and emotional patterns that evolve from biological and environmental factors.
 - While there is no generally agreed upon definition of personality, most theories focus on motivation and psychological interactions with one's environment.

+### Differences vs. universalities

+- Do people have more similatities to eachother or differences?
+- Population thinking
+- Universalities, evolution, etc.

 ### TIPI scale scoring